You'll Have to See It to Believe It: Robot Monster

 The Promised (?)
 Return of Ro-Man

-Both Ordung and Barrett made mention of Robot Monster's resurrection in the respective interviews I read, claiming separately that they didn't find the film funny originally but when they re-watched it decades later, it certainly was.
+Both Ordung and Barrett made mention of Robot Monster's resurrection in the respective interviews I read.
+They claimed separately that they didn't find the film funny originally but when they re-watched it decades later, it certainly was.
 "It's too bad the original producer and director didn't have a good sense of humor," Barrett commented in Screen Sirens Scream!

 Actually, I'd argue that they must have possessed some sort of twisted comical sense to bring Robot Monster to life in the first place.